Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ## Wasm Injected Directives section

-The Nginx Wasm module (i.e. ngx_wasm_module) has its own settings, which can be tuned via `wasm_*` directives in the Nginx configuration file.
+The Nginx Wasm module (i.e., ngx_wasm_module) has its own settings, which can be tuned via `wasm_*` directives in the Nginx configuration file.
 Kong supports configuration of these directives via its Nginx directive injection mechanism.

 The following namespaces are supported: